crate/crate/docs/general/ddl/data-types.rst

 For example::

-    cr> select INTERVAL '01-02' YEAR TO MONTH AS result;
+    cr> SELECT INTERVAL '01-02' YEAR TO MONTH AS result;
     +------------------------+
     | result                 |
     +------------------------+